 Night pads - these are designed to catch trickle leaks that happen when you lie down and run off the end of a normal pad.
 They are totally brilliant, but are not thick enough for a very heavy night flow.
-(Contact me to make a thicker version)
+(Some Night pads have a thicker option.)

 Wool is delightful and totally breathable and lovely.
-It will suit you for many hours at a time if you have a steady flow, but if you have sudden heavy splurges, then perhaps PUL is your answer, as it is completely waterproof!
+It will suit you for many hours at a time if you have a steady flow, but if you have sudden heavy splurges, then perhaps fleece pads with a PUL layer is your answer.
+PUL (Poly Urethane laminate) is a breathable yet totally waterproof fabric, widely used in cloth nappies.
 Having said that, wool backed pads can cope with heavy flow, for a shorter time.
-I find this question a little difficult, as I have a very light flow myself, only stretching to a couple of maxi pads on 1 day, but I make wool backed Mega pads because my customers have asked me to, and I sell a lot of them .
-So I'm guessing they work!
 One more thing to remember is that wool does have that magic quality of allowing moisture to evaporate off it, so your pad does actually relieve itself of some of the liquid.
-PUL pads cannot do this.
+Pads with PUL in cannot do this.

 All Honour Your Flow pads are pre-washed and ready to use.
-When you do wash them, as far as the fabrics are concerned, they can all be washed up to 60', although the PUL in the Maxis, Megas and Nights would prefer 40'.
+You should wash them with dark colours for the first few washes in case the dye runs a little.
+When you do wash them, as far as the fabrics are concerned, they can all be washed up to 60', although the PUL in the Maxis, Megas and Nights would prefer 40', which is also a more environmentally friendly temperature.
 Personally I have washed mine at all different temperatures to see what happens, and to be honest, I don't see much difference between washing at 30', 40' and 60'.
 But there is something else you should know about washing cloth menstrual pads, and that is the nature of heating blood.
-As blood is a protein, it can set with heating (like the white of an egg when you cook it), so there is actually reason to wash low rather than high.
-And of course, you already know, that's better for the environment too.
+As blood is a protein, it can set with heating (like the white of an egg when you cook it), so there is actually a scientific reason to wash low rather than high.

 Never Used Cloth Menstrual Pads Before?
 How To Get Started